 During the COVID-19 pandemic a moratorium was placed on all rental properties and shelters to prevent evictions while the state experienced mandated shutdowns.
 For many, this eased the burden placed by the pandemic.
-Ultimately the moratorium was set to end at the end of 2022 where it is anticipated that counseling services and assistance provided by groups like Housing Help Inc. will be critical.
-Currently there are over 1000 eviction cases within the township.
+Ultimately the moratorium ended in the last quarter of 2022.
+It is anticipated that counseling services and assistance provided by groups like Housing Help Inc. will be critical.
+According to the New York State Unified Court System evictions within the Town of Huntington have returned to Pre-pandemic averages.
+There were 473 eviction filings within the township in 2023 and we anticipate close to 400 eviction cases to be processed in 2024.
 These programs are extremely essential.

-Helping homeless persons (especially chronically homeless individuals and families, families with children, veterans and their families, and unaccompanied youth) make the transition to permanent housing and independent living, including shortening the period of time that individuals and families experience homelessness, facilitating access for homeless individuals and families to affordable housing units, and preventing individuals and families who were recently homeless from becoming homeless again
+Helping homeless persons (especially chronically homeless individuals and families, families with children, veterans and their families, and unaccompanied youth) make the transition to permanent housing and independent living, including shortening the period of time that individuals and families experience homelessness, facilitating access for homeless individuals and families to affordable housing units, and preventing individuals and families who were recently homeless from becoming homeless again including such things as basic family life management skills; psychological services; day care centers for emotionally disturbed adults; programs of recreation, social, health, counseling and vocational activities provision and transport of food; housing referrals and resolving school registration problems for homeless children.
+These programs are designed to help families and individuals to become self-sufficient.

 The Plan to end chronic homelessness has been developed by Suffolk County as lead agency.
 The Suffolk County Department of Social Services directly and through not-for profit providers, provide a full range of services.
-These services include: counseling programs to meet emotional/ social needs of the clients including such things as basic family life management skills; psychological services; day care centers for emotionally disturbed adults; programs of recreation, social, health, counseling and vocational activities provision and transport of food; housing referrals and resolving school registration problems for homeless children.
-These programs are designed to help families and individuals to become self-sufficient.
+These services include: counseling programs to meet emotional/social needs of the clients